It is important to have the right look on the ballroom floor. Photo by Jay Kuntz.

 • Loose hair is unacceptable.
 I think it means that you didn’t take the time to prepare.
 It is the easy way out.
 Don’t be lazy.

 • So, what can I do?
 You can have your hair professionally put up.
 If that is not an option for you, practice putting your hair up neatly and tightly.
 Perhaps your partner can learn how to do it.
-Good hairsprays like Got2BGlued will give you a good hold, and a good hairpiece will cover any flaws in your styling.
+Good hairsprays, like Got2BGlued, will provide a good hold, and a good hairpiece will cover any flaws in your styling.
 Frenchie hair pins, which are a fuzzy and don’t slide so easily, and hairnets will also help hold the bun in place.
-Some gals find it easier to put their hair up wet.
-Show the effort and remember that practice makes perfect.
+Some girls find it easier to put their hair up when it’s wet.
+Show the effort, and remember that practice makes perfect.

-1. Men Tattoos – Any thoughts on tattoos on male dancers?
+1. Men’s Tattoos – Any thoughts on tattoos on male dancers?

 • You know, Ballroom is a classy thing, so I prefer not to see it.
 If I see it, it doesn’t disturb me, but I prefer not to see it.